dmlls/yang/README.md

 ### FAQs
 #### Why does Yang need permissions for 300+ sites?
-Yang explicitly specifies the supported search engine sites in its permissions, rather than requesting data access for all sites.
-You can view the exact sites in the `manifest.json` file.
+Instead of requesting data access for all sites, we explicitly specify the supported search engine sites in the permissions.
+While this list is extensive, you can view the exact sites in the manifest.json file.

 #### Is Yang available for Google Chrome?
 No, Yang is not currently supported on Google Chrome.
 However, the developer welcomes Pull Requests to add this functionality.